kwaschny/Twitch-VOD-Offline-Viewer/README.md

 # Twitch VOD Offline Viewer

 Most VODs on Twitch disappear sooner or later.
 Either because their availability expires or because they are explicitly deleted.
 So if you haven't finished watching the VOD in time, the content is gone.
 You can download the video, but what about the chat?
 "Twitch VOD Offline Viewer" solves this problem.
-Just download video + chat and play it just like a regular VOD at any time, even offline¹.
+Just download video + chat and play it just like a regular VOD at any time, even offline.

 ![](./_screenshots/preview.png)

-¹ Emotes in chat will only appear when images can be downloaded.
-So to see emotes, you still have to have an internet connection.

 ## Prerequisites